Unorthodox in more ways than one

 - Rally Vincent in both the Manga and Anime of Gunsmith Cats has at least one scene in either version of the series in which she reloads her CZ-75 pistol by dropping a fresh magazine onto her foot (a necessity in the manga, with one broken arm as the result of an accident) and then kicking it up into the magazine well of the gun before popping the slide release to chamber a round.

 - Worth pointing out that the anime version had her balancing an empty mag on her foot that she'd ejected.
-She just caught it with her off-hand after flicking it back up - presumably because it was cheaper than leaving it behind and buying a replacement.
+She just caught it with her off-hand after flicking it back up and tucked it into her jacket - presumably because it was cheaper than leaving it behind and buying a replacement.

 - In Appleseed Ex Machina, the cyborg Briareos stores spare magazines inside his cybernetic forearms making reloading his Guns Akimbo a trivial matter.

 - In one episode of Black Lagoon Revy reloads one of her pistols by loading a magazine into it using her teeth.